FIWARE/tutorials.NGSI-v2/docs/short-term-history.md

 issue of persisting and interpreting time series data persisted into MongoDB. **STH-Comet** itself can be used in two
 modes:

--   In _minimal_ mode, **STH-Comet** is responsible for both data collection and interpreting the data when requested
+-   In _minimal_ mode, **STH-Comet** is responsible for both data collection and interpreting the data when requested.
 -   In _formal_ mode, the collection of data is delegated to **Cygnus**, **STH-Comet** merely reads from an existing database.